 • $4.48 annualized payout, paid quarterly

-Chevron Corporation (NYSE:CVX) is now the best-performing oil producer in the S&P 500.
-The company has just announced an impressive $3 billion stock buyback.
-The news sent shares up even though reported earnings of $3.41 billion missed the $3.94 billion consensus.
+One of the best oil and gas dividend stocks, Chevron Corporation (NYSE:CVX), previously announced an impressive $3 billion stock buyback.
+The news sent shares of Chevron up even though reported earnings of $3.41 billion missed the $3.94 billion consensus.

 Most encouragingly, Chevron’s CEO Pat Yarrington said the buyback isn’t a one-off.
 She let slip on the earnings call that further buybacks could be on the way.
 “We do want this to be a sustainable element here,” she told analysts.
 “There might be a bit of conservatism in here in how we started.”